Game Reserves in Southern Africa

 The southern part of the African continent

 For the purposes of this website, we consider Southern Africa as the area south of the Sahara.
-The countries that we will display currently include Botswana, Kenya, Mocambique, Namibia, South Africa and Tanzania.
+The countries that we now display include Botswana, Kenya, Mocambique, Namibia, South Africa and Tanzania.
 The diversity of Southern Africa is somewhat overwhelming, with a total of close to fifty game reserves and safari areas that are offered in these countries.

 Botswana is one of the countries in Southern Africa which offers a blend of magnificent wildlife regions, stretching from the searing Kalahari desert to the lush waterways of the Okavango Delta.
 Intriguing landscapes, abundant wildlife and a myriad of bird species await you in Botswana.
 The private game reserves in Botswana are normally large concession areas within National Parks.
 These concessions are normally enjoyed in the same way as private reserves elsewhere.